 Because medical school admissions are keenly competitive, strong performance on the MCAT is a must.
 Chemistry, biology, organic chemistry and physics are covered in this rigorous, daylong exam.
 Applicants who have completed prerequisite coursework, have earned a high GPA, can produce strong letters of recommendation and have achieved outstanding MCAT scores have a fighting chance of getting into a respected medical school.

 During their four years of medical studies, medical students will not choose a major but instead undertake a challenging course of study that provides a foundation of medical knowledge as well as exposure to several kinds of medical practice.
 Rotations through all the departments in a hospital begin in the third year, which provides the needed experience that allows medical students to select an area of specialization for their residency.

 Step Three: Get Matched with an ER Residency

-Matching is the term used for the process that begins in the last year of medical school for finding a placement in a paid post-graduate residency program in which a Doctor of Medicine (MD) becomes an ER doctor.
+Matching is the term used for the process that begins in the last year of medical school for finding a placement in a paid post-graduate residency program in which a Doctor of Medicine (MD) specializes in a particular type of medicine.
 Some ER residencies require that residents serve a preliminary year in a less hectic medical environment and gradually acquire the confidence and skills necessary to work in the ER.
 In other programs, residents go to work directly in the ER under the supervision of experienced ER doctors.
 During the three or four year program, residents learn to respond to a wide variety of acute medical issues and stabilize patients for release or for further treatment by a specialist.

 Step Four: Become Board Certified